Andrew Peedom is an unflappable lawyer, always able to look through current matters to predict potential issues ahead and steer you through.

-Andrew joined the firm in July 2019 as Counsel in our dispute resolution and international private client and trusts teams.
+Andrew joined the firm in July 2019 as Counsel in our International Private Client & Trusts team.

 Andrew has a broad range of commercial litigation experience and frequently advises in relation to complex multi-jurisdictional disputes.
 He regularly acts for trustees, settlors, protectors, enforcers and beneficiaries in relation to trust disputes (both contentious and non-contentious).
 His practice also includes advising in relation to shareholder disputes, fund disputes and for dissenting shareholders in proceedings for the determination of the fair value of their shares.
 He also advises on regulatory matters.